 By looking for tips on coping with anxiety at university, you are already being proactive in self-care and managing your mental health as you take on all the challenges of being a university student.
 Whether your anxiety is triggered by the separation from your friends, family, and hometown support network, spurred by the deadlines and other academic demands, or financial strains and responsibilities, know that you are not alone.
+So let’s discover how to cope with anxiety at university and get the most out of this fantastic experience.

 An ONS study published in October 2021 highlighted that 39% of first-year university students struggle with anxiety – which has led to more professional support networks opening up for students.
-Combatting anxiety can be especially difficult for international students getting to grips with a new culture and language barriers while overcoming social anxiety in an unfamiliar environment.
+Combatting university anxiety can be especially difficult for international students getting to grips with a new culture and language barriers while overcoming social anxiety in an unfamiliar environment.
 By understanding the nature of anxiety, how it can manifest, and how it can be overcome, all students can transform their experience as a student into a positive one.

 Know Your Anxiety Triggers